The responsibilities of Child Protective Services are to:

 Family Group Decision Making

 DFPS and the courts must consider temporary placements with relatives when removing children from their homes for their safety.
 DFPS asks parents to provide contact information for relatives and close family friends who may be able to care for their children.
 DFPS notifies relatives to explain their options and tell them about the support they can receive from the state to help care for children.
 Kinship caregivers may also provide permanent homes by adopting or accepting legal responsibility for children.
-For generations, extended families have helped rear children when parents are having a difficult time.
+For generations, extended families have helped raise children when Child Protective Services 20 parents are having a difficult time.
 Kinship care gives children more stability and a connection to family when they cannot live with their birth parents.

 Texas Adoption Resource Exchange